jayrajput/pySearchSelect/examples/README.marks.md

 C++ which you cannot edit as easily as python.

 This python script when execute shows the formatted content of the ~/.cdargs.
-That is all it does and it does it using pySearchSelect module.
+That is all it does and it does it using pss module.

 To install cdargs on ubuntu execute "sudo apt-get install cdargs".
 Once cdargs is installed, get the bash file from